 The core of each program is 24 credits which have been approved by the Behavior Analyst Certification Board®, Inc. as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst ® examination.
-These courses are:

-- ABA 526 Behavior Analysis and Learning - ABA 534 Research Methods in Applied Behavior Analysis - ABA 537 Introduction to Applied Behavior Analysis - ABA 556 Advanced Applied Behavior Analysis - · ABA 561 Ethics and Professionalism for Behavior Analysts - ABA 615 Functional Behavior Analysis - ABA 624 Organizational Behavior Management - ABA 655 Philosophy of Behaviorism Those who wish to sit for the Board Certified Behavior Analyst ® examination must meet additional requirements to qualify for certification.
+Those who wish to sit for the Board Certified Behavior Analyst ® examination must meet additional requirements to qualify for certification.
 (See www.bacb.com for certification requirements.)